singhrhi/MEMORY-GAME/README.md

 # MemoryGame

-How to run the app : It's simple just open memory-game folder (shared with Nina) and double click the index.html.
-I have build the app in such a way so that it can be run by double clicking on the index.html.
+How to run the app : It's simple, just open the memory-game folder and double click the index.html.
+I have built the app in such a way so that it can be run by double clicking on the index.html.

 Link for the code base is as follows,